 In this day and age there are quite a number of people who use the “New Age” approach to handling difficult situations or emotions; such approach is centered on focusing on only the positive.
 Over time more and more people are realizing that the avoidance of emotions which are not pleasant, not only does not help the healing process but compounds the issues hidden within.
-Focusing on the positive is certainly good advice when one is living coherently otherwise it’s only used as an escape.
-Let me explain this further–the so called “stay positive” approach or “focus on the positive” only works when one is simultaneously facing “negative emotions”.
-It works great as a counterbalance and indeed can help speed the healing process; however just like focusing on the negative doesn’t work, neither does focusing on only what is considered positive.
+Focusing on the positive is certainly good advice when one is living coherently, otherwise it’s only used as an escape.
+Let me explain this further–the so called “stay positive” approach or “focus on the positive”, only works when one is simultaneously facing “negative emotions”.
+It works great as a counterbalance and indeed can help speed the healing process; however just like focusing on the negative doesn’t work, neither does it work to focus only on what is considered positive.

 In the past I have written about Introspection & Psychoanalysis.
 I have also written about Shadow Work & Philosophy.
 Today I will approach Introspection from a different angle.
 Today I would like to discuss “Positive Negativity”.

 The best way to start explaining Positive Negative is by giving you an example: The youngest son of a gentleman dies and he finds himself very distressed.
 As it often happens those around him keep telling him the pain will stop, to focus on those who are still alive, to fight and live for the sake of his other two children.
 The more people try to cheer the man up the more angry he becomes, the more distressed and distant he becomes.
 Let’s examine this… Indeed many of the people who were giving advice probably had the best of intentions and they were trying to help in a “positive way” but forgot not always what is called “positive” is best.
 This isn’t an invitation to always be angry or depressed, all I am trying to say is that sometimes when people are not feeling well, when they are hurting, when they are in pain, the worst we can do is try to push them to “remain positive”.